ANANTH-SWAMY/custom-startpage-for-browser/README.md

 * `yt/<searchterm>` for searching Youtube.
 * `r/<searchterm>` for searching Reddit.
 * `gh/<searchterm>` for searching Github.
-* The settings button at the bottom left of the page can be used to change the colorscheme.
+* The settings button at the bottom right of the page can be used to change the colorscheme.

 Mobile devices not yet supported.